betrusted-io/xous-core/imports/README.md

 failed to push up changes in the dependant crate, at which point you should open an issue to get that fixed.

+## #TIL: patch.crates-io
+When we did this, we didn't know there was a thing such as `[patch.crates-io]` that allows for overrides in cargo paths.
+Probably this system should be refactored to use this, instead of the methodology outlined here.

 ## Rationale
 We depend upon some packages that aren't in `crates.io` yet, but are also not integrated into the `xous-core` repo.
 Reasons for this range from the preference